fixermark/petris/README.md

 ![Petris example game, showing hands petting adorable dog](/play.png)

-To pet the dog, press the controller button corresponding to the location: left for head, up for back, right for butt, down for tummy.
+To pet the dog, press the controller button corresponding to the location:

+* **Left** for head
+* **Up** for back
+* **Right** for butt
+* **Down** for tummy

 The highlighted blue arrow indicates where the dog wants pets.
 Players score 1 point for petting the right location and lose 1 point for petting another location.

 At the end of 20 seconds, the player with the most points and the dog both win; the dog always wins because it got lots of good pets.
 Player 1 may press "A" to play again.